-One of the corner-stones of our work is providing free diagnostic testing for PWS to families in countries where this is currently not available locally.
+One of the most important aspects of our work is providing free diagnostic testing for PWS to families in countries where this is currently not available locally.
 IPWSO has provided this service continuously since 2003 and to date, has funded the testing of over 500 samples received from 47 countries.

 The tests are performed on gDNA extracted from dried blood spots (DBS) on filter paper.
 All analyses are performed according to current EU guidelines maintaining very strict laboratory standards.

-Special care is given to cost containment for the referring physician by selecting a widely available sampling method (DBS on filter paper) and maintaining the sample sending procedure as simple as possible (regular letter).
-Particular care was given to the procedure required to send samples for analysis that takes into account possible delays in the delivery, ease of collecting the biological sample and not last cost.
+The procedure required to send samples for analysis takes into account possible delays in the delivery, ease of collecting the biological sample and minimising the cost.
 The optimal solution determined was performing the tests on DNA extracted from dried blood spots on filter paper.

 We offer Free Diagnosis in countries where this is not available.